 Larger businesses with mature data pipelines are generally using data warehouses like Amazon Redshift or Snowflake.
 For these users, it’s a case of connecting directly to the data and running queries via the built-in SQL editor.

-For bootstrapped startups or smaller teams using tools like Google Sheets, Airtable, or a CSV, loading an accurate audience is as simple as uploading the data into Newsletters and adding content.
+For bootstrapped startups or smaller teams using tools like Google Sheets, Airtable, or a CSV, loading an accurate audience is as simple as uploading the data into Vero and adding content.

-By cutting out the bloat of traditional marketing software, Vero Newsletters is everything your business needs to send a B2B email marketing newsletter, and nothing it doesn’t.
+By cutting out the bloat of traditional marketing software, Vero Connect is everything your business needs to send a B2B email marketing newsletter, and nothing it doesn’t.

 Listen to the podcast to find out how we leveraged our strong customer relationships to build out a new-to-world B2B email marketing product.
 You can hear how we structured our build cycles around our existing common infrastructure, and why we think the future of email marketing is about better using data you already have.

 We’ve built the first “Baseless” email marketing platform and we’re pretty chuffed.
-Read on to discover the benefits of Baseless email marketing, and why we think it’s a better way for businesses to use their customer data to communicate with their customers.
+Read on to discover the benefits of a warehouse-first approach to email marketing, and why we think it’s a better way for businesses to use their customer data to communicate with their customers.

 We’re committed to building product-led, community-driven products, co-designed by the folks who use them.
 We’d love your thoughts on our direction, and product: email me at firstname.lastname@example.org or get in touch with our team via email@example.com.